Grace Packer Murder: Mom Accused In Vile Slaying Of Teen Daughter Was A Child Welfare Worker [Video]

 — Alanna Autler (@WSMVAlanna) January 9, 2017

-The identity of the remains was confirmed a few weeks later, and just before Christmas Hunsicker got the worst news any parent can ever receive.
+The identity of the remains was confirmed a few weeks later, and just before Christmas, Hunsicker got the worst news any parent can ever receive.
 The disemboweled corpse discovered by hunters indeed belonged to Grace Packer, and now police were searching for a murderer.

 “I was hurt, angry.
 There was no words that I could have put in, you know, anything to express my emotions and stuff about my daughter.”